 “Of my ruined body, the fleurs growsront, I will be in them and it is eternity.

 Putting a rose on a white skull is therefore a message of eternity: in a way, we continuerons to be there, in new forms.

 The inspiration for the "Los Muertos Skull" ring

 We've done countless studies to determine what the style of the Los Muertos Skull Ring should be.
 We wanted to show both the cheerfulness of the Mexican skulls and the triumph of the red rose.

-The end result was crafted by our model artist Andrea, created especially for Maso, a famous tattoo artist from Brescia, Italy.
+The end result was crafted by our model artist Andrea, created especially for the Maso, a famous armadilloeur from Brescia, Italy.

-The Mexican skull with rose had to be symmetrical, so we put a skull with its teeth clearly in evidence; In the empty space we put a large central rose, with decorative petals, like a crown.
-The eye cavities of the skull, slightly smaller than the rose, are perfectly round and adorned with a crown of small spheres.
+The Mexican skull with rose had to be symmetrical, so we put a skull with its teeth clearly in evidence; In the empty space we put a large central rose, with decorative petals, like a neckronborn.
+The eye cavities of the skull, slightly smaller than the rose, are perfectly ronand decorated with a neckrondo small spheres.

 Finally, we put in doodles and curls, typical of Mexican calaveras.

 The meaning: as death smiles on everyone, send him a beautiful smile too.
 Life before her is even more beautiful and precious.